 He broke his neck in three places in a fall in training in 2011, but recovered to compete again at the top level.
 This is one example of how he lived by his moto, "There's no such word as can't!"

 When Tim passed away we were overwhelmed with letters and cards from hundreds of people that we had never met.
 They told us stories of the times they had met Tim and how he had made a difference to them.
 How hed inspired them or encouraged them to do something.
 There were suggestions of how we should try to remember Tim with charity ideas too.

-This was how the foundation idea came about, Tim loved all sport and would have loved to be able to encourage anyone to take up some form of it.
-So the idea is that we will help young people in any sport, whether it is helping them financially to get to their coach every week or helping with the kit we will try to help in anyway we can.
-The important thing is it will be any young person trying to make their way in a sport they love.
+This was how the foundation idea came about; Tim loved all sport, in particular cricket, equestrianism and golf.
+He was so passionate about all sport he would have loved to be able to encourage anyone to take up any form of it.
+So the idea is that we will help young people in the three sports he loved, whether it is helping them as an individual or assisting the youth competition structure .
+The important thing is it will be assisting young athletes trying to make their way in sport.